jkeohan/scatterplot-workshop/README.md

 ### Creating The Legend

 Now that we have an array of unique regional values it's time to create the legend.
-Were going to create another function that will generate the legend baesd on the values stored in the legendValues variable and it's first responsibility is to create and append the svg and g elements.
+Were going to create another function that will generate the legend based on the values stored in the legendValues variable.
+It's first responsibility is to create and append the svg and g elements.
 For the sake of this much smaller demo on creating a legend were only going to add height as the html defaults of width\height for an svg are 300x150 with 150 being just a bit too small to fit our current legend.

 ```
 function legend(legendValues){